brwyatt/NetworkSim/README.md

 sim.add_cable(cable_A_SW)
 ```

-Having the simulation create the cable and connect to the first available (unused) port on a device for you (which will, additionally, add the devices to the simulation if they aren't already):
+Having the simulation create the cable and connect to the first available (unused) interface on a device for you (which will, additionally, add the devices to the simulation if they aren't already):
 ```
 sim.connect_devices(B, SW)
 ```